 Besides their health benefits and incredible flavor profile, what I love about this recipe the most is that everything can be prepared ahead of time and then cooked and timed just right so that everything comes together perfectly at dinner time.
-In fact, I usually have one of the children prepare the dish and set it aside so that I can check it off my list while I prepare my Maple Glazed Chicken & Mashed Sweet Potatoes or Pecan-Crusted Pork Tenderloin with Roasted Potatoes.
+In fact, I usually have one of the children prepare the dish and set it aside so that I can check it off my list while I prepare my Maple Glazed Chicken & Mashed Sweet Potatoes or Pork Tenderloin with Maple Pecan Sauce and Herb-Roasted Potatoes.

 - 1 12oz package of Haricot Verts (french green beans or regular)